-We begin by considering falsification in settings studying causal effects.
-A key challenge is differentiating true causal effects from spurious ones — "effects" arising merely due to some artifact of the study.
-Consider a randomized medical trial of the effect of a pill on reducing headache pain where we observe statistically lower pain among those randomly assigned the pill versus those receiving no pill ('the control').
-This result could indicate that the pill causally reduces pains, or it could arise if people taking the pill experienced less pain because of the effect they expected from the pill -- the so-called "effect of suggestion" \citep{beecher1955powerful}.
+Falsification is often used to address a key challenge in causal inference: differentiating true effects from spurious ones — ``effects'' arising merely due to some artifact of the study.
+In a randomized trial of a headache pill, observed pain reduction could reflect the pill's true effect or merely the ``effect of suggestion'' \citep{beecher1955powerful}.
+Placebo treatments address this problem by introducing an inert ``placebo'' treatment.

-Placebo treatments are commonly used to differentiate real effects from spurious ones.
-An inert "placebo" pill is given to those in the control arm.
-All subjects, in both treatment and the placebo-controlled arms, remain unaware of whether their pill is medicine or the placebo \citep{beecher1955powerful}.
-The use of placebos to control randomized experiments dates back at least as far as 1799 when John Haygarth tested the efficacy of ``Perkins tractors''---metal rods claimed to cure ailments by drawing out disease.
-Haygarth created a placebo out of wood and found that patients reported similar pain relief from both the placebo and genuine tractors.
-He concluded that it was the expectation that tractors would work, rather than any property of the metal, that explained the perceived benefits \citep{haygarth1800imagination}.